Safety

 Like most sports, there are some rules and points of ettiquette to bear in mind when it comes to skiing and snowboarding.
 These are largely common sense and good manners, but something worth researching ahead of your first trip to the maunga.

-At Whakapapa we follow the Snow Responsibility Code, a practical guide to ensure the safety and enjoyment of you and your fellow skiers and snowboarders.
+We have our own Whakapapa Code of Conduct, a practical guide to ensure the safety and enjoyment of you and your fellow skiers and snowboarders.

 Road safety